Morravey: 2020–2023: Career beginnings and RAVI

-Morravey began her music career in 2020 by posting song covers on social media.
-In 2023, while practicing a cover, a friend secretly recorded her and posted the video weeks later without her knowledge.
-Unbeknownst to Morravey, the video went viral.
 Nigerian singer Davido discovered her talent through the video and subsequently offered her a recording contract with DMW.
 On March 31, 2023, Davido released his fourth studio album, Timeless, featuring Morravey on the track "In the Garden".
 This collaboration served as Morravey's debut single and contributed to her rise to fame, debuting at number 83 on the TurnTable Top 100 chart.
 After her successful collaboration with Davido, Morravey performed live sessions of "Feel" and "In the Garden" with Glitch Africa.

 On November 2, 2023, she released her debut extended play (EP), RAVI, featuring Davido.
 Adeayo Adebiyi of Pulse Nigeria praised the EP as "a bold statement of intent where the music speaks for itself," rating it 7/10 and highlighting her readiness to enter the mainstream.
 The EP charted on Apple Music's Albums chart in various countries, peaking at No. 4 in Nigeria, No. 6 in Cameroon, No. 97 in the UK, and No. 33 on the TurnTable Top 50.
 On November 7, she was named Apple Music's Latest Act.
 She subsequently released the official music video for "Magician", a standout track from her debut EP, RAVI.